MASTER'S IN WOOD ARCHITECTURE AND CONSTRUCTION

 50h

-PROJECT and IMPLEMENTATION
+PROJECT AND IMPLEMENTATION

 The courses are taught by construction professionals, architects, experts, and instructors from ENSTIB and the National School of Architecture of Nancy.